"Wisej Pubs Demo App", an application for beginners

 BasicDALDataBinding = 1,

-NoDataBinding = 0
+<strong> NoDataBinding = 0

-In our frmSales form, the only BasicDAL.DbObject object that requires data binding to multiple user interface controls is the instance dbT_Dbo_SalesMaster of the DbT_dbo_salesmaster class, which represents the sales master table.
+In our `frmSales` form, the only BasicDAL.DbObject object that requires data binding to multiple user interface controls is the instance `dbT_Dbo_SalesMaster` of the `DbT_dbo_salesmaster` class, which represents the sales master table.
 For each of the BasicDAL.DbColumn objects, their corresponding UI controls are added to their own BasicDAL.BoundControls collection with an indication of whether they are meant to be used for setting or reading the user-entered values.
 Data binding can be set to write-only to the control, read from the control, read from the control only during the creation of a new data row, or a combination of these values.
 The direction of data binding is managed by the BindingBehaviour property of the BoundControl object.

 Here's an example: